Men’s Health Tours

 Continuing the Mission of Education, Prevention, and Early Detection

-Since 2022, Blue Cure has traveled across Texas — from Houston to El Paso, Dallas to the Rio Grande Valley — raising awareness and empowering men with life-saving knowledge and resources.
+Since 2022, Blue Cure has reached communities across Texas — from Houston to El Paso, Dallas to the Rio Grande Valley — raising awareness and empowering men with life-saving knowledge and resources.

 Our goal: Help every man understand his risk for prostate cancer, heart disease, diabetes, and other preventable health issues.
 We encourage early checkups, healthy lifestyle changes, open conversations, and knowing your health numbers.